R4posaG/Push_Swap/README.md

 ## Description

-The **push_swap** project consists of creating a highly efficient sorting algorithm that sorts data on a stack using a limited set of instructions, aiming for the lowest possible number of operations.
+The **push_swap** project consists of creating a set of highly efficient sorting algorithms that sort data on a stack using a limited set of instructions, aiming for the lowest possible number of operations.

 The program works with two stacks (`stack_a` and `stack_b`) and a restricted set of stack manipulation rules.
 It evaluates the degree of disorder of the input data and selects an optimized strategy to perform the sort.